Syed-A-Naqvi/leetcode/practice/stacks/largest_rectangle/README.md

 2. Create a `bars` stack for `Bar` objects.

-2. Loop until `i` > `heights.length`:
+3. Loop until `i` > `heights.length`:

 - If `ith` height `==` current top of stack:
   - increment `i`.
   - set new effective index to `i`.
 - If `ith` height `>` current top of stack:
   - create and push a new bar onto stack at effective index.
   - increment `i`.
   - set the new effective index to `i`.
 - If `ith` height `<` current top of stack:
   - pop a bar off the stack and calculate area using height = `bar.height` and width = `i - bar.index`.
   - index of popped bar is now the effective index.
   - update current max area depending on calculated area.

-3. After heights array has been exhausted, loop until `bars` stack is empty:
+4. After heights array has been exhausted, loop until `bars` stack is empty:

 - pop a bar off the stack and calculate area using height = `bar.height` and width = `i - bar.index`.
 - update best area if appropriate.

-4. return best area.
+5. return best area.

 ### Complexity

 - **Time Complexity**: `O(n)`; in the worst case, each element of the heights array is processed twice `O(2n) = O(n)`.
 - **Space Complexity**: `O(n)` the stack will take at most and additional space of `n`.